Working Holiday Visas for Australian Citizens Over 30

 Digital nomad visas have become increasingly more common since 2020.
 They’re designed for people working remotely who have a reliable income stream from an overseas source.

 With this type of visa, you probably won’t be allowed to work for a local employer in the country where you are living.
-But you will be allowed to stay and live in your chosen destination for up to a year, and generally won’t have to pay local taxes on the income you’re earning from overseas.
+But you will be allowed to stay and live in your chosen destination for up to a year.
+You generally won’t have to pay local taxes on the income you’re earning from overseas, but this varies by country and isn’t always necessarily the case.

 The list of countries offering digital nomad visas is quite different to the list of countries offering working holiday visas to Australians.
 But there is a little bit of overlap.
 For example, Estonia, Portugal, Norway and the Czech Republic offer both types of visas to Australian citizens.